No. 22 San Diego State not banking on easy time with Troy

 No. 22 San Diego State wraps up a three-game homestand against Troy on Monday night, and the Aztecs are flexing their defensive muscle with conference play approaching.

-Troy (6-3) makes its second ever trip to Fisher Arena, and has a share of the venue record with 19 3-pointers made in the Trojans’ last visit in 2003.
+Troy (6-3) makes its second ever trip to play on Fisher Court, and has a share of the venue record with 19 3-pointers made in the Trojans’ last visit in 2003.
 San Diego State (6-2) just tied that mark Friday night in a 95-57 win over Division III Occidental College.

 The going gets tougher Monday night for San Diego State and guard Adam Seiko, who shot 6-of-9 from 3-point range off the bench en route to a game-high 20 points on Friday.